CenturyLinkCloud/PublicKB/Cloud Application Manager/Troubleshooting/troubleshooting-tips.md

 1. Connect to the instance by SSH or RDP.

-2. Run a ping command to check basic connectivity:
+2. Run a command to check basic connectivity, such as the following or an equivalent one:

     ```
-    ping -c3 cam.ctl.io
+    telnet cam.ctl.io 443
     ```

 If the above command does not get a reply, please:

 1. Take the corrective actions inside the VM, routers and firewalls to allow unrestricted communication between the instance and CAM servers.
-Ensure that the port 443 is open for the CAM agent to connect back successfully to CAM servers.

 2. In Cloud Application Manager, open the instance details page and click **Retry import** if available, or **Cancel import** and start the import process again.
 The instance should now finish the registration process successfully.